hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-eece.html.md

     ![GitLab screenshot: the new application's application ID and secret](./images/gitlab-application-created.png)

-## Step 2: On TFE, Add a VCS Provider
+## Step 2: On Terraform Cloud, Add a VCS Provider

-1. Open TFE in your browser and navigate to the "VCS Provider" settings for your organization.
+1. Open Terraform Cloud in your browser and navigate to the "VCS Provider" settings for your organization.
 Click the "Add VCS Provider" button.

     If you just created your organization, you might already be on this page.
 Otherwise: